josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/03-Data_Manager copy/_micro_lessons/00-Data_Exploration/README.md

-# Module 00 — Data Exploration
+# Assignments Completed for Module 00 — Data Exploration

 Understand the raw railroad dataset before touching it.
 Measure the problem so the solution makes sense.